-In connection with our IPO, we issued and sold 5,298,360 shares of common stock, which included 298,360 shares of its common stock issued pursuant to the over-allotment option granted to the underwriters to purchase additional shares of common stock, at a public offering price of \$16.00 per share.
+We have funded our operations primarily through the sale and issuance of common stock and convertible preferred stock.
+In October 2020, we completed a \$56.0 million private placement of our Series A convertible preferred stock.
+In connection with our IPO in March 2021, we issued and sold 5,298,360 shares of common stock, which included 298,360 shares of our common stock issued pursuant to the over-allotment option granted to the underwriters to purchase additional shares of common stock, at a public offering price of \$16.00 per share.
 We raised \$76.2 million in net proceeds from the IPO after deducting underwriters' discounts and commissions of \$5.9 million and issuance costs of \$2.6 million.